Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Introduction

 \subsection{$4$-manifolds with cyclic fundamental group}

 To show that the immersion order is indeed interesting, we now describe it for all manifolds with cyclic fundamental group.
-For this we introduce some \emph{order graphs}, where we use the notation that an arrow $ $ represents $<$ which means \emph{strictly} larger in the immersion order.
+For this we introduce some \emph{order graphs}, where we use the notation that an arrow $ $ represents $<$ which means \emph{strictly} smaller in the immersion order.
 In \cref{sec:cyclic}, we give representatives with minimal Euler characteristic for each immersion equivalence class that will appear below.
 In particular, the oriented immersion types $M(2^m)$ used below will be represented by rational homology 4-spheres with fundamental group $\Z/2^m$.

-\begin{thm} Let $M(2^m)$ denote an orientable $4$-manifold with fundamental group $\Z/2^m$ that is almost spin but not spin.
-Then immersion equivalence classes of orientable $4$-manifolds with cyclic fundamental group form the following infinite chain.
+\begin{thm} \begin{enumerate} \item Any two orientable $4$-manifolds with fundamental group $\Z/2^m$ that are almost spin but not spin are immersion equivalent.
+We denote this immersion equivalence class by $M(2^m)$. \item Any orientable $4$-manifold $M$ with fundamental group $\Z/2^mk$, $k$ odd, is immersion equivalent to $S^4, M(2^m)$ or $\CP^2$ depending on $w_2^\pi (M)$. \item For infinite cyclic fundamental group, there are exactly two immersion equivalence classes represented by $S^1\times S^3$, which is immersion equivalent to $S^4$, and $S^1\times S^3 \#\CP^2$, which is immersion equivalent to $\CP^2$. \end{enumerate} Furthermore, the immersion equivalence classes of orientable $4$-manifolds with cyclic fundamental group form the following infinite chain.

 In terms of order graphs this look as follows.